ruby2js/ruby2js/docs/src/_docs/filters/esm.md

 new AWN({position: "top-right"}).success("Hello World")
 ```

+The value of the `autoimports` option can be a `proc` or a `lambda` function,
+in which case it will be invoked with each token eligible for importing.
+If
+this function returns `nil`, then no imports will be added.

 The esm filter is able to recognize if you are defining a class or function
 within the code itself and it won't add that import statement accordingly.
 If for some reason you wish to disable autoimports entirely on a file-by-file